 First a positive observation.
 It has been said that the Pascaline would have been sensitive to position.
 However, the replica Pascaline in this collection works very reliably even when tilted through 25 degrees in any direction.13 The replica machine requires a certain determined gesture with the stylus to ensure that a number is correctly input with the number fully displaying in its correct position in the window.
 However, provided the appropriate gesture is learned and applied in its close to new state the machine operates close to faultlessly (both for input and thus addition, and carry).
 Beyond that, there are some potential issues.

 Prior to constructing the Pascaline, Jan Meyer famously constructed a replica Hahn Calculator - a rare and complex machine (from 1773) of which two originals are known to survive (together with with two similar machines made later around 1822 by Hahn’s brother in law Johann Schuster).
 Meyer’s Hahn replica worked perfectly from the day it was completed.
-But despite now having 3D-CAD and simulation to assist him, there were a long litany of challenges in getting the replica Pascaline to work reliably.
+But despite now having 3D-CAD and simulation to assist him, there was a long litany of challenges in getting the replica Pascaline to work reliably.
 Why was this so?

 In the Hahn mechanism, the whole force of the turning crank is brought directly into the mechanism.
 If some component has a little resistance in the axles and gear wheels it does not matter.
 A little extra force on the crank will cause everything to rotate as it should.
 And each gear has a latching function with a spring so each gear is always exactly in the right position - there is no possibility of a gear assuming an undefined position in between.